bgates747/agon-vdp-otf/video/src/docs/otf_tile_array.md

 OTF mode will automatically set the PRIM_FLAGS_ALL_SAME flag when this command is used.

-If you create a terminal primitive, which is a tile array, and use the Define Terminal Character or Define Terminal Character Range command, then the required solid bitmap(s) is(are) created automatically.
+If you create a text area primitive, which is a tile array, and use the Define Text Area Character or Define Text Area Character Range command, then the required solid bitmap(s) is(are) created automatically.